Table of Contents

 - Diseases with an X-linked dominant inheritance mode

-- Diseases associated with trinucleotid repeat expansions
+- Diseases associated with trinucleotide repeat expansions

 - Diseases with a mitochondrial inheritance mode

 2. A man is a carrier of an X-linked recessive disease and seeks genetic consultation with his wife since they desire to have a child.
-The couple is not related with one another and the woman is healthy.
+The couple is not related to one another and the woman is healthy.
 Who has the greatest risk to become diseased?